CyprienBosserelle/BG_Flood/docs/modules/NewGradient.md

 ## Conserving elevation
-Using prolongation at the wet/dry interface can lead to inconsistencies between h and zs.
-To limit the inconsistency zs is calculated from h after a prolongation calculation (see refine_linear).
+Using prolongation at the wet/dry interface can lead to inconsistencies between $h$ and $zs$.
+To limit the inconsistency $zs$ is calculated from $h$ after a prolongation calculation (see refine_linear).
 While this conserves mass, it, however, leads to a violation of the lake-at-rest resulting in (small) spurious velocity at that interface.
 To remove the instability and preserve the elevation of the water (rather than its mass) we use a conserve elevation option (conserveelevation = true).
 This gets rid of the instability and preserves the elevation of the water level but then violates the mass conservation.

 ## Fluxes halo are a bit different